nemmart/MarkdownTesting/INT4_README.md

 Quantization layers can also be used to de-quantize, for example, “model/layer1_0_downsample_2”, which has a compute_mode of “s8u16s32”, 31 output bits and a shift_bits of 0.
 The quantization layer rounds positive value ties towards +inf and negative value ties towards -inf.

-## 3. HOW THE MODEL WAS FINE TUNED
+## 3. How the Model was Fine Tuned

 For INT8 inference, the standard technique is to take the trained network, run a calibration dataset and use the results to set the quantization parameters for the layers.
 Unfortunately, using this technique for INT4 doesn't work well.
 Too much